anugowda2/Knowledge_Base_Agent/README.md

 Deploy to Streamlit Community Cloud (steps you can follow)

-Commit your project to GitHub (include store.pkl to avoid downloading model on the cloud and speed deployments):
+Commit your project to GitHub:

 git add .
 git commit -m "Prepare for Streamlit deploy"